SIE practice questionmediumSuitability and Customer Profiles

 Why D — Investment profile including objectives, risk tolerance, financial situation, and time horizon

-FINRA's suitability obligation (now part of Reg BI for broker-dealers) requires that recommendations be based on the customer's investment profile, which includes: investment objectives (growth, income, preservation), risk tolerance, financial situation (income, net worth, liquid net worth), time horizon, liquidity needs, tax status, and other investments.
-Credit scores (A), social media (C), and family portfolios (D) are not part of the required investment profile.
+FINRA suitability and SEC Regulation Best Interest require recommendations to be based on the customer's investment profile, including objectives, risk tolerance, financial situation, time horizon, liquidity needs, tax status, and other investments.
+Credit scores, social media activity, and family members' portfolios are not the required suitability profile.

 Turn it into reps